Kale is a real honest-to-goodness superfood.

 This variety is ‘Dwarf Green Curled’

-Starting some winter crop seeds now will give you some awesome nutritious and organic veggies in the cold months of the year.
+Start some winter crop seeds early and you’ll have some awesome nutritious and organic veggies in the cold months of the year.

 P.S.
 Check out your local garden centre or supplier for different kale seed varieties.
 Or, failing that, try online.
 This one (Amazon UK) looks good and tastes good!
 I think I’ll go for a scarlet variety next time. (over 2000 seeds)